Wright & Wright’s sensitive restoration, renovation and expansion project has increased space and accessibility in this historic Hoxton museum

 An £18.1m renovation project led by Wright & Wright Architects has seen not only the expansion of exhibition space in the museum – which is housed predominantly in Grade I-listed, 18th-century former almshouses in Hoxton – but also the creation of 50% more public space.

 Two newbuild interventions – a Learning Pavilion and Studio – have been added; a new Overground station-facing entrance has been created to improve accessibility; the lower-ground floor of the museum has been opened up to the public for the first time; the first floor has been reinstated with a new publicly accessible library, and a new cafe has been established in a former pub building at the corner of the site, belonging to the museum.

 The 18th-century almshouses housing the museum have been restored and adapted.
 Photograph: Helene Binet

 Vitally, the original architecture of the 14 connected brick almshouses has also been carefully repaired and preserved, including the correction of detrimental alterations made in the 1930s.
-While the almshouses originally housed pensioners associated with the Ironmongers’ Company, the complex was sold by the company to the London County Council and subsequently transformed into a museum of furniture in 1914 – to reflect the furniture-making reputation of the area.
+While the almshouses originally housed pensioners associated with the Ironmongers’ Company, the complex was later sold to the London County Council and transformed into a museum of furniture in 1914, to reflect the furniture-making reputation of the area.
 During this process, domestic walls, floors and staircases were removed, leading to structural instability that has now finally been remedied.

 Geffrye was an English merchant who made much of his money from investment in transatlantic slavery; while it’s troubling that it took this long to detach his name from the complex, it is a step in the right direction, as cultural institutions across Britain finally confront the heritage of racism, oppression and exploitation that enabled so many of their buildings, not to mention collections.